 Geographical Sciences, Doctor of Philosophy (Ph.D.)

-For those entering with a Master's degree in Geography, the PhD should be completed withing 4 years; For those entering with Bachelor's or without a Geography background, the PhD should be completed within 5 years.
+For those entering with a Master's degree in Geography, the PhD should be completed withing 4 years; For those entering with a Bachelor's or without a Geography background, the PhD should be completed within 5 years.
 Part-time study takes longer, but at least 1 year full-time attendance is required.
 Students entering with a B.A. or without a Geography background will take one course each in the following areas: Human, Physical, and Methods.
 See the PhD Handbook for further details.

-Doctoral students are required to complete a set of coursework and dissertation research.
-In addition, students must pass a portfolio assessment.
 Students without a Geography background should complete an additional 9 credits in the following areas:

 - Environmental and Biological Aspects of Earth Systems Science,